mk-fg/notification-thing/README.md

 * Can play any sounds from anywhere in the filtering scripts (via [libcanberra](http://0pointer.de/lennart/projects/libcanberra/)).

-  I.e. on specific occasions, like some regexp-match, not for every message (though that is certainly possible as well), or even multiple samples for one message.
+  I.e. only on specific occasions, like some regexp-match, not for every message (though that is certainly possible as well), different sounds based on notification message, or even multiple samples for the same one.

 * All options/features are configurable and can be disabled entirely, either from command-line or a YAML configuration file.